thomasgauthier/universal-tool-use/README.md

 This project provides a Flask-based server that emulates OpenAI's function calling/tool use API functionality through prompt engineering and code generation.
 It allows you to use language models that don't natively support tool use with the OpenAI tool use interface.
 Compatible with reasoning-focused models like QwQ and R1, as well as any general purpose model with coding ability but lacks native function calling abilities.

+⚠️ **WARNING: Early Experimental Project**
+This is a very early experimental project and should not be considered stable or feature-complete:
+- Core functionality is still under development
+- Breaking changes are likely
+- Features are limited and experimental
+- Not recommended for production use
+- Bug reports and contributions welcome, but proceed with caution

 ## Features

 - 🔄 Drop-in replacement for OpenAI's chat completions API with tool use